Netflix reports a first-quarter burst in subscriber growth - KESQ

 Netflix earned $1.3 billion, or $2.88 per share, in the first quarter, an 18% decline from the same time last year.
 Even so, the per share figure was slightly above analysts’ forecast, according to FactSet.
 Revenue edged up 4% from last year to $8.16 billion, a notch below analyst estimates.

-After initially tumbling, Netflix’s shares rallied to a slight gain in Tuesday’s extended trading after the results came out.
+After initially tumbling, Netflix’s shares fluctuated slightly up and down in Tuesday’s extended trading after the results came out.

+“This was pretty much a business-as-usual quarter for us,” Netflix co-CEO Ted Sarandos said during a video call discussing the results.
+Although Sarandos has been co-CEO since 2020, the January-March period represented the first quarter he has been running the company with Greg Peters, who was promoted to co-CEO in January when co-founder Reed Hastings ended a long reign at the helm.

 The still-nascent crackdown on password sharing seeks to end a sharing practice that Netflix allowed to happen unchecked for years while its streaming service was attracting subscribers in droves.
 The robust growth gave management little incentive to risk riling customers by reining in password sharing, but Netflix’s sentiment shifted after losing 1.2 million subscribers during the first half of last year amid stiffer competition and inflationary pressures that caused consumers to curb their discretionary spending.